Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận30/05/2023

-Leading the crew is commander Jing Haipeng, who just completed his fourth mission in space, as well as engineer Zhu Yangzhu and Beihang University professor Gui Haichao, the first Chinese civilian astronaut to fly into space.
+Leading the crew is commander Jing Haipeng, who just completed his fourth mission in space, as well as engineer Zhu Yangzhu and Beihang University professor Gui Haichao, China's first civilian astronaut.

-The Shenzhou-16 spacecraft and three astronauts lifted off on a Long March-2F rocket from the Jiuquan Satellite Launch Center in the Gobi Desert, northwest China at 9:31 a.m. local time today.
+The Shenzhou-16 spacecraft and three astronauts took off on a Long March-2F rocket from the Jiuquan Satellite Launch Center in the Gobi Desert, northwest China, at 9:31 a.m. local time today.

 The astronauts on Shenzhou-16 will replace the three-member crew of Shenzhou-15, who arrived at the Tiangong space station in late November.